 To steam the wontons, prepare your steamer basket over a pot of water and bring to a boil of medium-high heat.
 Reduce to medium heat and keep at a simmer.
 Or, if you don't have a bamboo steamer basket, create your own with balls of aluminum foil in the bottom of a large pot with a tight-fitting lid.

+Sink a plate carefully into the pot, pouring water around it.
+Bring the water to a simmer.
 Place wontons to the plate (over parchment paper to prevent sticking and tearing).
 Spaced evenly with enough room to steam.
 Cover and steam for 4-5 minutes.

 Remove the wontons carefully to a plate and start the next batch.

 To make the dipping sauce, combine all dipping sauce ingredients in a bowl.
 Mix well.
 Taste and adjust seasoning.
+Serve the dipping sauce with warm wontons.

 FAQ's and Serving Suggestions:

 Absolutely - I recommend a flatter fold for the wonton so the they lay flat on the baking sheet.
-Spray well with non stick oil spray or coat lightly in a neutral oil and bake in a 400 degree oven for 10-12 minutes until the wontons are lightly browned and the filling is cooked through.
+Spray well with non stick oil spray or coat lightly in a neutral oil and bake in a 400℉ oven for 10-12 minutes until the wontons are lightly browned and the filling is cooked through.
 I have also seen baked shrimp wontons made by layering wonton wrappers into the bottom of the cups of a mini-muffin tin.
 The shrimp filling is added into the cup and baked for about 15 minutes.

 These shrimp wontons would make a wonderful appetizer before serving Asian Fish with Ginger and Soy, Chinese Tofu (that tastes like pork!) or Chinese Eggplant with Oyster Sauce.
 It would also sing as part of a happy hour buffet alongside Korean vegetable pancakes with shrimp.
 These wontons would also be delicious floating in shrimp stock for shrimp wonton soup.